-Young people may wish to write a letter or speak at Court, where a younger child may be able to complete a tool such as Three Houses or speak with a professional such as Separate Representative.
+Young people may wish to write a letter or speak at Court, where a younger child may be able to complete a tool such as The Three Houses Tool or speak with a professional such as a Separate Representative.

 Concurrent planning is most visible within the goals of the case plan.
 Goal statements reflect a vision for future safety, belonging and wellbeing and provide the focus and direction for the creation of detailed plans.
 Ensure the development of permanency goals is inclusive and the family understands the purpose behind articulating primary and alternative goals.

 As with other goals stated within the case plan, permanency goals must be SMART – specific, measurable, attainable, results oriented and time limited:

 Specific—the family and safety and support network know exactly what has to be done.

 Measurable—goals are measurable, clear and understandable, so everyone knows when they have been achieved.
 For concurrent planning, this is an important signpost for when alternative permanency goals need to be pursued.

 Achievable—is the family able to accomplish the goal in a designated time period given their available resources?
 It is important the family contribute to developing alternative permanency goals, so they know what will happen if goals are not able to be achieved.